zbum/netty-spring-example-with-jpa/README.md

     I Love You!!!
 ```

-* Then, you can retrieve Data by Command
+* Then, you can retrieve user data by command below.
 ```bash
     $ telnet localhost 8090
     Trying ::1...